 He first started playing poker in the years following his injury, and eventually took a job as a salesperson.
 Legend has it, that on his first day in the job he was invited to a card game and won a month's salary in a single night.
 Soon thereafter he embarked on a career as a professional poker player.

-Traveling throughout poker was a dangerous career, with games being composed of criminals, outlaws and other dangerous situations.
+Traveling throughout the Southern circuit was a dangerous career, with games being composed of criminals, outlaws and other dangerous situations.
 He didn’t do it alone though.
 Doyle was part of a group of Texas Rounders, which included Brian "Sailor" Roberts and Thomas Preston aka "Amarillo Slim".
 Together, the players would frequent the illegal poker games around Texas, sometimes even sharing a bankroll.

 Later, Brunson moved to Vegas with his wife and four children.
-Poker in Vegas was legal and much less dangerous, which made things a little easier for Doyle and his family.
+Poker in Vegas was legal and much less dangerous, which made things a little easier for Brunson and his family.

 A regular at the WSOP since its inception in 1970, Brunson finished third in the Main Event in 1973 and won his first WSOP bracelet in 1976.
 The same year he won his first Main Event title for $230,000.